sonelu/roboglia/docs/reference/base.rst

    :toctree: base

    BaseRobot
+   JointManager

 **Upstream**

-The following classes from ``base`` module are provided for helping with the syncronisation of devices' values task.
+The following classes from ``base`` module are provided for helping with the synchronization of devices' values task.

 *Joints*